Taylor Walls Player Props: Rays vs. Red Sox

 Taylor Walls At The Plate

-- Walls is batting .385 during his last outings and is on a five-game hitting streak.
+- Walls will look to extend his six-game hitting streak.
+He's batting .385 in his last outings.

-- In five of seven games this season, Walls has had at least one hit, including one game with multiple hits.
+- In six of eight games this season, Walls has had at least one hit, including one game with multiple hits.

-- In seven games played this season, he has not gone deep.
+- In eight games played this season, he has not hit a long ball.

 - Walls has driven in a run twice this season, but just one in each of those games.

-- In five of seven games this season, he has scored, including multiple runs once.
+- In six games this year (75.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.